AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk/ios_release_notes_md.md

 **New!
 Starting with v6.12.3 we are adding developer release notes to SDK releases!
 For previous versions, see [here](https://support.appsflyer.com/hc/en-us/articles/115001224823-AppsFlyer-iOS-SDK-release-notes) **

+## Version 6.13.0

+#### New Features

+- Added the ability to collect consent data from the user, that is required by Google for DMA compliance.
+The complete guide for sending user consent through the SDK can be found [here](https://dev.appsflyer.com/hc/docs/ios-send-consent-for-dma-compliance).

 ## Version 6.12.3

 #### New Features